-During the last 10 years more than 169 million people in the United States have had their health records exposed, according to a new study.
+During the last 10 years more than 169 million people in the United States have had their medical records exposed, according to a new study.

 Along with breaches of medical records, the study found 49 million patients had their financial information, including credit card numbers and bank accounts, compromised.